BitCANN/bitcann-contracts/README.md

 #### Who earns from the auction sales?

-For a fixed period of time, a percentage of the bid amount is collected as a platform fee and then the funds are distributed to the miners.
-After the fixed time is over 100% of the bid amount is distributed to the miners.
+Anyone can attach their own address to the platform fee.
+The percentage of the fee is set in the contract parameters of the [DomainFactory](#domainfactory) contract.

 #### How is the correctness of the name verified?
 Check [AuctionNameEnforcer](#auctionnameenforcer)